-The course has been cancelled due to power outages.
+The course has been cancelled due to power outages related to Hurricane Irma.
 The Ritz Carlton will not reopen until Friday, September 15, 2017 at 4:00 pm.
-Attendees, faculty and vendors will receive additional information by email.
-Full refunds will be issued over the next two weeks.
+Save the date for next year, October 26-27, 2018.
 We appreciate your patience during time.

 This two-day course focuses on ten controversial topics in cutaneous oncology covering the fields of dermatology, surgical oncology, radiation oncology and medical oncology.
 The goal is to discuss the available evidence of these topics to assist in making the most informed decisions.

 |Physicians and Scientists||$350||$425|